nilinswap/debug-supertokens/docs/FLOW.md

 - you enter otp and you are redirected to the page which you landed on the first time you came. so redirectTo was preserved in the whole process.
 Your cookies are set with sRefreshToken and sAccessToken.
 - Next time, you go to authed page, you are not asked for auth.
 - if it is an okay response but stale otp response, frontend is handling it to show wrong otp.
-- regularly /refresh the refresh token
+- regularly /refresh the refresh token - not done
-- if you are logged out, it remembers my email id and asks me if I want to go ahead.
+- if you are logged out, it remembers my email id and asks me if I want to go ahead. - not done
-- there are different themes that I can select.
+- there are different themes that I can select. - not done

 Below are components to understand for this